bryangraham/econometrics/_posts/2024-03-27-CAMSE-CLIMB-Mini-Conference.md

 The conference will be held in room 250 of Sutardja Dai Hall on the north side of the UC Berkeley campus (close to the North Gate of campus).

-A preliminary conference program can be found below
+A preliminary conference program can be found below.

 ## CAMSE-CLIMB Mini-Conference
 **Organizers**